 LoPresti apologizes for taking down Maluafiti campaign materials

-In a statement emailed to The Independent, the Senatorial candidate says he returned the materials later, but says he has no excuse for his behavior.
+The candidate – and ethics professor – says he later returned the materials but admits that he has no excuse for his behavior.

 The video, which was shared by Sabrina Dela Rama, has been viewed some 15,000 times as of publication.
 Dela Rama was also featured in The Independent’s recent expose on concerns over Maluafiti’s candidacy brought by multiple community members that have interacted with her over the past few years.
 Dela Rama shared several inflammatory and graphic posts celebrating the death of a Hawaiʻi nonprofit leader and the deaths of multiple Mexican citizens in an accidental fireworks explosion.
 In the latter post, Maluafiti joins in the celebration of the tragedy.